 The AP MLD shall apply BPE FA mechanisms to all frames.

-Only non-AP MLD that advertises that BPE FA mechanisms are enabled may associate with the AP MLD.
+Only non-AP MLD advertising(#2191) that BPE FA mechanisms are enabled may associate with the AP MLD.

 The AP MLD shall apply CPE FA mechanisms to individually addressed frames transmitted to or received from an associated non-AP MLD.

-If a non-AP MLD has FA mechanisms enabled, then

-the non-AP MLD shall advertize the enabled FA mechanisms in (Re)Association Request frames using the CPE Frame Anonymization Enabled field and BPE Frame Anonymization Enabled field of the Extended RSN Capabilities field of the RSNXE, using the values specified in Table Table 10-40a (Advertising FA mechanisms enabled by an MLD).

-dot11DSMACAddressActivated shall be set to true.

-For all operations described in 10.71 (Frame anonymization), an MLD has CPE FA mechanisms enabled, unless otherwise noted.
+(#2388)For all operations described in 10.71 (Frame anonymization), an MLD has CPE FA mechanisms enabled, unless otherwise noted.

-NOTE 2—In the remainder of 10.71 (Frame anonymization) the following rules explain how the prefixes for the terms MLD, AP MLD or non-AP MLD are related to the FA mechanisms enabled.
+NOTE 2—In the remainder of 10.71 (Frame anonymization) the prefixes for the terms MLD, AP MLD or non-AP MLD are related to the FA mechanisms enabled as follows:(#2028)

 If no prefix is present, then CPE FA mechanisms are enabled and BPE FA mechanisms may or may not be enabled.